Months after five killed, experts to determine if failed logging road caused fatal mudslide

 “For deactivated roads, a cost/benefit analysis shall be carried out to compare the risk of reopening the road for construction access against the reduced risk provided by the proposed works,” the RFP states.

 In plain English, this means that there may be cases when going in to try to reduce the risks posed by aging, insufficiently deactivated roads creates dangers of its own.

 Lastly, the RFP calls for “a separate report” to be submitted to government “which determines the causes of the fatal mudslide which impacted Highway 99.”

 VanBuskirk said that he is encouraged to see the government finally responding to the concerns that he and Friele raised months ago.

 “I’m glad to see the government looking into this issue,” he said. “ But the timing is not great for the contractor as field observations are difficult in the typically drier summer conditions.
 It would have been way better to have had this contract in place in March or April so the office work could be done and the contractor have a chance to view the area during the freshet or snow melt.”

 Going in to try to reduce the risks posed by aging, insufficiently deactivated roads may create dangers of its own.

 Seven months after the deadly event, Nihad Hadzic said his family struggles constantly with their sudden loss.
 His father was unable to return to work after the tragedy.
 His mother, who suffers from Alzheimer’s, has a hard time grasping where her son is.
-And motherless and fatherless Zara bounces between living with her father’s and mother’s families.

 Now, he says, the family must live with the knowledge that a legacy of old logging roads and not just the heavy rains of last November were behind the slide that changed their lives forever.